Create a log metric

 Cloud Operations Suite provides service-oriented monitoring, which means that you configure SLIs, SLOs, and Burn Rate Alerts for a

 Navigate to Navigation menu > Monitoring > Services.
 The resulting page will display a list of all services deployed to GKE for the application workload.

 recommendationserviceservice from the list of available services which will take you to the Service details page.

-Click on + Create SLO towards the top right of the page.
+recommendationservicein the list of services on the page, click + Define Service towards the top of the page.